LLM-basedLegalCompliance/FSR/README.md

-# Replication Package for EMSE2024: Classifying Requirements-related Provisions in Food-safety Regulations: An LLM-based Approach
+# Replication Package for EMSE2024: An Empirical Study on LLM-based Classification of Requirements-related Provisions in Food-safety Regulation

 ## Content description